hpi-swa-lab/BP2019RH1/doc/research-libraries/rawGraphs.md

 ![](pictures/rawGraphs_example.png)

   - possible to create new charts: <https://github.com/rawgraphs/raw/wiki/Developer-Guide>
-  - to visualise your data fast and easy
+  - to visualize your data fast and easy
   - how to create a chart:

   ![](pictures/rawGraphs_loadData.png)